Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What Is Zenagamtide (Amycretin)?

-Zenagamtide is Novo Nordisk’s unimolecular dual GLP-1/amylin receptor agonist.
-It is a single peptide engineered to activate both GLP-1 and amylin receptors simultaneously.
-In Phase 1b/2 data, subcutaneous zenagamtide demonstrated approximately 22% weight loss at around 36 weeks.
-Our full zenagamtide compound profile covers mechanism, trial status, and data in detail.
+Zenagamtide is Novo Nordisk’s unimolecular dual GLP-1/amylin receptor agonist — a single peptide built to activate both receptor families simultaneously.
+It is being evaluated for obesity and type 2 diabetes across a slate of trials initiated through 2024 and 2025.
+In the published Phase 1b/2 readout, subcutaneous zenagamtide produced approximately 22% mean weight loss over roughly 36 weeks.
+Our zenagamtide compound profile walks through the mechanism, trial enrollment, and dose-escalation data in detail.

 What Is CagriSema?

-CagriSema is Novo Nordisk’s fixed-dose combination of cagrilintide (a long-acting amylin analog) and semaglutide (a GLP-1 receptor agonist), delivered as a single subcutaneous injection.
-The Phase 3 REDEFINE program showed 22.7% weight loss in REDEFINE 1 and 15.7% in REDEFINE 2 (patients with type 2 diabetes).
+CagriSema is Novo Nordisk’s fixed-dose combination of cagrilintide (a long-acting amylin analog) and semaglutide (a GLP-1 receptor agonist), delivered as a single weekly subcutaneous injection.
+The Phase 3 REDEFINE program reported 22.7% mean weight loss in REDEFINE 1 (obesity, no diabetes) and 15.7% in REDEFINE 2 (type 2 diabetes).

-Novo Nordisk filed a New Drug Application (NDA) for CagriSema with the FDA on December 18, 2025, making it the company’s most advanced dual-receptor obesity drug.
+Novo Nordisk filed the New Drug Application (NDA) with the FDA on December 18, 2025 — the company’s most advanced dual-receptor obesity asset and the first once-weekly GLP-1/amylin combination to reach a regulatory submission.
 An FDA decision is expected in late 2026.
-As a fixed-dose combination, the ratio of cagrilintide to semaglutide is predetermined and cannot be adjusted independently for individual patients.
-For the full REDEFINE data set, see our CagriSema amylin and GLP-1 profile.
+Because CagriSema is a fixed-dose combination, the cagrilintide-to-semaglutide ratio is locked at the formulation level: clinicians can move the total dose, but they cannot tune the two components independently.
+The full REDEFINE dataset is broken down in our CagriSema profile.

 How Do Their Approaches Differ?